-So when students in her Sunday school class were struggling with some of their lessons, Irish hymn writer and poet Cecil Frances Alexander began writing simple hymns to help children grasp the concepts and commit them to memory.
+When students in her Sunday school class were struggling with some of their lessons, Irish hymn writer and poet Cecil Frances Alexander began writing small hymns to help the children grasp the concepts and commit them to memory.
 Those simple texts were published together in Hymns for Little Children (1848) and included All Things Bright and Beautiful – under the title Maker of Heaven and Earth – in a series of hymns explaining the Apostles’ Creed.

-The English folk tune, Royal Oak, is one tune that is sung with Alexander’s text.
+English folk tune Royal Oak is one tune that is sung with Alexander’s text.
 Named for an oak tree at Boscobel, Shropshire, England, in which the on-the-run King Charles II hid during the Battle of Worcester (1651), Royal Oak was first published in The Dancing Master (1686) as the loyalist song The Twenty-Ninth of May.
-Two centuries later, Martin F. Shaw arranged the tune and published it in Song Time (1915) creating the hymn we know today.
+Two centuries later, Martin F. Shaw arranged the tune matching it with Alexander’s text and published it in Song Time (1915) to create the hymn we know today.

 The rocky mountain splendour,

 the lone wolf’s haunting call,